Comment (0)

 * I used whole milk powder.

-** The cheesecake is baked in a water bath: set wrapped pan in a large roasting pan or a larger baking pan and pour boiling water into roasting pan, about halfway up the sides of cheesecake pan.
+** The cheesecake is baked in a water bath: set the wrapped pan in a large roasting pan or a larger baking pan and pour boiling water into a roasting pan, about halfway up the sides of the cheesecake pan.
 A water bath, also known as a bain marie, is the secret to cheesecake perfection – the baked cheesecake is beautiful, creamy and with no cracks.

 Enjoy!

-Source of recipe – “Słodko Słodka“.
+Source of the recipe – “Słodko Słodka“.

 Thank you for posting a comment.